PalmerTurley34/fourier-transforms/README.md

 The last two plots help to visualize the fourier transform, going from the time domain to the frequency domain.
-The first plot here allows you to visualize the math behind the fourier tranform by wrapping the sinusoid around a circle at a given, varying, frequency and plotting the <sup>1</sup>mean of the signal.
+The first plot here allows you to visualize the math behind the fourier tranform by wrapping the sinusoid around a circle at a given, varying, frequency and plotting the mean of the signal.<sup>1</sup>
-The last plot is the output of the <sup>2</sup>fourier transform itself, also mapping the mean point from the previous plot over to show the correlation.
+The last plot is the output of the fourier transform itself, also mapping the mean point from the previous plot over to show the correlation.<sup>2</sup>

 <sup>1</sup> The mean is used here instead of the sum solely for plotting puposes.
 The sum makes the
 plotting boundaries to large in most cases to fully appreciate the wrapped signal.